jef41/tilt-micro-bridge/bridge/readme.md

 Until I produce a UF2 file to put on the Pico please follow these notes...
-1) usin Thonny upload a MicroPython UF2 file to the Pico - this is like an operating system
+1) using Thonny upload a MicroPython UF2 file to the Pico - this is like an operating system
 2) copy the contents of this foler to the Pico
 3) the Pico should now have a folder called /lib, /bridge_main_averaging.py & /picoTilt.py
 4) create a file name config.json, I suggest using all or part of the sample below.